-For the year ended December 31, 2017, System experience was overall favorable.
-The recognized rate of return on System assets during calendar year 2017 was higher than long term expectations (7.0% per year).
-This favorable experience was offset in part by additional stipend payments made during the last 4 months of calendar year 2017 per City Council resolution.
+For the year ended December 31, 2018, System experience was overall unfavorable.
+The recognized rate of return on System assets during calendar year 2018 was lower than long term expectations (7.0% per year).
+Additionally, stipend payments were paid during the last 4 months of calendar year 2018 per City Council resolution.
 Additional information related to System assets is shown on pages C-3 and C-4 of this report.